British Museum: British Museum today

 The Great Court was developed in 2001 and surrounds the original Reading Room.

 Today the museum no longer houses collections of natural history, and the books and manuscripts it once held now form part of the independent British Library.
 The museum nevertheless preserves its universality in its collections of artefacts representing the cultures of the world, ancient and modern.
 The original 1753 collection has grown to over 13 million objects at the British Museum, 70 million at the Natural History Museum and 150 million at the British Library.

 The Round Reading Room, which was designed by the architect Sydney Smirke, opened in 1857.
 For almost 150 years researchers came here to consult the museum's vast library.
 The Reading Room closed in 1997 when the national library (the British Library) moved to a new building at St Pancras.
 Today it has been transformed into the Walter and Leonore Annenberg Centre.

 With the bookstacks in the central courtyard of the museum empty, the demolition for Lord Foster's glass-roofed Great Court could begin.
 The Great Court, opened in 2000, while undoubtedly improving circulation around the museum, was criticised for having a lack of exhibition space at a time when the museum was in serious financial difficulties and many galleries were closed to the public.
 At the same time the African collections that had been temporarily housed in 6 Burlington Gardens were given a new gallery in the North Wing funded by the Sainsbury family – with the donation valued at £25 million.

 The museum's online database had nearly 4,500,000 individual object entries in 2,000,000 records at the start of 2023.
 In 2022-23 there were 27 million visits to the website.
 This compares with 19.5 millions website visits in 2013.

-There were 5,820,860 visits to the museum in 2023, a 42% increase on 2022.
-The museum was the most visited tourist attraction in Britain in 2023.
-The number of visits, however, has not recovered to the level reached before the Covid pandemic.
+The museum received 6,440,120 visitors in 2025, making it the second most popular attraction after the Natural History Museum.

 A number of films have been shot at the British Museum.